Burning Information

 Agricultural Burning

-Agricultural burning is the burning of any agricultural waste generated by an agricultural operation that uses or intends to use land primarily for the purpose of obtaining a profit by raising, harvesting, and selling crops or raising or selling animals (including poultry) or the products of animal husbandry.
-Prohibited materials, such as tires, cannot be burned even in an agricultural setting.
+Agricultural burning: Burning of any agricultural waste generated by an agricultural operation that uses or intends to use land primarily for the purpose of obtaining profit by raising, harvesting, and selling crops or animals.
+Prohibited materials such as tires cannot be burned, even in an agricultural setting.
+If you make your primary living from an agricultural operation, you are considered an agricultural operator and can agricultural burn.
+If you don't make your primary living from the agricultural operation, you are a backyard burner and subject to backyard burning rules.
+Contact your local fire district for information about backyard burning.
 Learn More

 Ag Burning during Fire Season

-All agricultural burning (that is not Field Burning which is regulated separately) from June 16 through October 15, requires a burn permit issued by Stayton Fire District (503-769-2601).
+All agricultural burning (except Field Burning, which is regulated separately) from June 16 through October 15 requires a burn permit issued by Stayton Fire District (503-769-2601).

 Field Burning

-The Oregon Department of Agriculture regulates the burning of residue from a grass seed crop harvest.
-If you have a complaint about field burning, please call the Department of Agriculture (ODA) at 503-986-4709, or if you have questions, call 503-986-4701, or you can email ODA.
+The Oregon Department of Agriculture regulates the burning of residue from grass seed crop harvests.
+If you have a complaint about field burning, please call the Department of Agriculture (ODA) at 503-986-4709.
+If you have questions, call 503-986-4701 or email ODA.

 Slash Burning